Beeston, Nottinghamshire: 20th century

 In 1901, the National Telephone Company built a factory in Beeston for telephone materials.
 This was taken over by the British L.M.
 Ericsson Manufacturing Co.
 Ltd. in 1903.
 Shortly before the transfer, most of the old factory was destroyed by fire and, in the rebuilding, it was extended.
 A new power station was built.
 In 1906, a large building was erected, chiefly devoted to cabinet work.

 Under the Plessey name, these large premises continued as a major source of employment through the 1980s.
 Plessey became GPT, with GEC's involvement.
 With the various restructurings of the GEC group and its rebranding as Marconi, much of the site was sold to Siemens along with the private telephone-network side of the business.
 Siemens sublet much of the site as a business park.

 SMS Electronics was formed from a management buyout of the manufacturing facility of Siemens in 2003.
 It won the Queens Award for Export in 2012 and employs over 200 people.
 The whole site was acquired by HSBC in 2006 for a mixed-use employment-led redevelopment.
 In 2007, a building was constructed for Atos Origin.

 The Boots campus includes three listed modernist buildings designed by engineer Owen Williams (two Grade I, one Grade II), though they are difficult to see from outside.
 It also has a later Grade II* listed building by Skidmore, Owings & Merrill.

+Beeston Civic Society was formed in 1973 to promote the care of Beeston with respect to its historic buildings, heritage and urban environment.

 Motor manufacture returned to Beeston for a short period in 1987, when the Middlebridge Company set up a small factory in Lilac Grove and produced 77 Scimitar cars.
 The firm went into liquidation in 1990.

 Beeston Maltings was in operation until the late 20th century.
 The buildings were in Dovecote Lane, opposite the Victoria Hotel, but were demolished in 2012–2013.